-- A minimum of three form times a day when pupils are in contact with a Form Tutor, e.g. - Registration and Form Time. - Pupils know how to ask for help anonymously or through a trusted adult (Via noticeboards, Welfare boxes, Personal Development lessons). - Personal Development curriculum explores emotions and strategies to develop positive relationships. - Weekly briefing for all staff allows opportunity for discussion regarding any pupil who may be in need of additional support. - Weekly Safeguarding Committee discusses pupil at risk and is able to draw on knowledge from DSL to - signpost to external agencies or make referrals to CSC. - From Tutor meetings allow pastoral leads to collate and track information on vulnerable pupils. - Counsellor referrals can be suggested by any member of staff and are approved through the DSL. - Counsellor is able to refer more complex cases to specialist services and professional contacts.

-This allowsCounsellor to be freed up to assess new cases - Values of the week such as compassion, tolerance and empathy are celebrated eachweek in assembly and Form Time. - MHFA selected pastoral members of school will be trained in youth mental health. - Mental Health Week, Anti-Bullying Week, Safer Internet Day are celebrated through guest speakers and aseries of assemblies and follow-up Form Time sessions.
+- A minimum of two form times a day when pupils are in contact with a Form Tutor, e.g. - Registration and Form Time. - Pupils know how to ask for help anonymously or through a trusted adult (Via noticeboards, Welfare boxes, Personal Development lessons). - Personal Development curriculum explores emotions and strategies to develop positive relationships. - Weekly briefing for all staff allows opportunity for discussion regarding any pupil who may be in need of additional support. - Weekly Safeguarding Team meetings discusses pupil at risk and is able to draw on knowledge from DSL to signpost to external agencies or make referrals to CSC. - From Tutor meetings allow pastoral leads to collate and track information on vulnerable pupils. - Counsellor referrals can be suggested by any member of staff and are approved through the DSL. - Counsellor is able to refer more complex cases to specialist services and professional contacts.
+This allows Counsellor to be freed up to assess new cases - British School Values are celebrated each week in assembly and Form Time. - MHFA selected pastoral members of school will be trained in youth mental health. - Mental Health Week, Anti-Bullying Week, Safer Internet Day are celebrated through guest speakers and a series of assemblies and follow-up Form Time sessions.